Weddings & Vow

 Do you do sunrise weddings?

 We do but there is a fee. $75 per vendor.
 For example, a wedding with an officiant, photographer, and decorations would be $225.
-Decorations are limited, but we are happy to discuss what we can do.
 Sunrise weddings are not for everyone.
 Think about how early you will need to start out.
 Think about your guests, kids, etc. If you are not a morning person, you will not become one all of a sudden.
 Sunrises range from beautiful balls of light to just pretty colors, to not much if it is really cloudy or foggy.
+Sunrise fees apply to 9 am or before start times.

 Where do you do weddings?